LispCookbook/cl-cookbook/scripting.md

 Success!

-A last note regarding `libssl`.
+A note regarding `libssl`.
 It's easier, on Linux at least, to rely on your OS' current installation, so we'll tell Deploy to not bother shipping it (nor `libcrypto`):